tweedegolf/storage-abstraction/README.md

 selectBucket(name: string | null): Promise<void>;
 ```

 Selects a or another bucket for storing files, the bucket will be created automatically if it doesn't exist.
-If you pass `null` the currently selected bucket will be deselected.
+If you pass `null` an empty string or nothing at all the currently selected bucket will be deselected.

 ### clearBucket